 - Place donuts on wire racks to cool completely.
 You’ll want to place parchment paper or paper towels underneath the racks to catch any drippings.

-- Place one side of each donut into the glaze and place back on cooling rack to set.
+- Dip one side of each donut into the glaze and place back on cooling rack.

 - Immediately sprinkle pieces of bacon over the glaze and leave them to set.